-With vegetables (and fruits for that matter though they are classified as carbs for this formula), you want to vary the colors in which you are consuming.
-Each color of the fruit & vegetable rainbow contains phytonutrients that fight against various diseases and promote optimal health.
-If you are curious about what colors contain what phytonutrients and their main benefits, check out my recipe and article, Rainbow Charcuterie with Phytonutrient Benefits.
+As far as vegetables are concerned (and fruits for that matter, though in my healthy meal formula they are classified as carbs), a good practice is to rotate them based on their color.
+Indeed, each color contains different phytonutrients that fight against various diseases and promote optimal health.
+If you are curious about what colors contain which phytonutrients and their main benefits, check out my recipe and article, Rainbow Charcuterie with Phytonutrient Benefits.

 Purple & Blue Vegetables